patricktcoakley/Winnie/README.md

 ## Roadmap

+At this point Winnie is pretty much feature-complete, and any of the following are more of a wishlist of things I would like to see added at some point in the future:

-* It is a goal to eventually fully support [Unreal Engine configuration files](https://dev.epicgames.com/documentation/en-us/unreal-engine/configuration-files-in-unreal-engine), which also has arrays, structs, and other primitives beyond what is usually available in the standard INI format.
+* It is a goal to eventually fully support [Unreal Engine configuration files](https://dev.epicgames.com/documentation/en-us/unreal-engine/configuration-files-in-unreal-engine), which also has arrays, tuples, structs, and other primitives beyond what is usually available in the standard INI format.
+* Being able to preserve comments is not currently a goal per-se, as many similar libraries also don't do that, but it is also something I want to explore in the future as I could see it being beneficial to the end-user.
+* Adding more customization for things like casing and formatting for output could be interesting.